uvicpraxis/spokenwebpedagogy/index.md

 The script also generates associated [YAML](https://yaml.org/) metadata files from a metadata spreadsheet (XLSX).
 YAML for each file includes metadata for the title, layout, filename, permalink, document type, discipline, affiliated project URL, and author's name(s), institution(s), and email address(es).

-The collection is designed to be published to a [Jekyll](https://github.com/jekyll)-based web instance.
-It uses the [Minima](https://github.com/jekyll/minima) theme.
+The collection is designed to be published using [Jekyll](https://github.com/jekyll) with the [Minima](https://github.com/jekyll/minima) theme.

 Project lead: Jentery Sayers (UVic)
 Project developer: Callum Carroll-Ireton (UVic)